planetWayne/Powershell-Unifi-AP-LED-Control/README.md

 )
 ```

-Just change the text within the "" to your new default values. **Note** if you set a default for  '_state_' then you will never be able to enquire as to what the controller has this set to.
+Just change the text within the "" to your new default values. **Note** if you set a default for  '_state_' then you will not be able to enquire as to what the controller has this set to.

 ###As taken from the scripts examples